Skip to product information

 For Adults

-By the end of the course, participants will have a foundational understanding of key permaculture principles and practical skills including composting, observing microclimates, understanding water flow in the landscape, and working with natural patterns.
-Adults will leave feeling more confident to apply these ideas at home, school, or in their communities — and better equipped to grow healthy soil, food, and connection with the land.
+By the end of the course, participants will have a foundational understanding of key permaculture principles and a range of practical skills including but not limited to composting, observing microclimates and understanding the intricate relationships between soil plants & health.
+Adults will leave feeling more confident to apply these ideas at home, school, or in their communities, and better equipped to grow healthy soil, food, and connection with the land.

 For Children

-Children will leave the course with a deeper connection to nature, a playful understanding of how soil, water, and plants work together, and a sense of empowerment through hands-on learning.
-They will have explored natural systems through story, art, movement, and exploration with contributions to a real compost, garden, and group-designed nature mandala.
+Children will leave the course with a deeper connection to nature, a playful understanding of how natural elements, soil and plants work together through empowered hands-on learning.
+While exploring permaculture themes through story, art, movement, and fun!

 Gear List